cgkrishnanunni/cgkrishnanunni.github.io/_pages/repositories.md

   - Multi-patch epidemic models with partial mobility, residency, and demography:  In this work, a multi-patch epidemic model is proposed that take into account the effects of human mobility on the evolution of disease dynamics in a multi-population environment.
 In particular, the work develops  SEIRS multi-patch and multi-group epidemic models to practically account for distinct epidemiological-status-dependent mobilities in each patch.

 - Projects undertaken in **numerical analysis**.
+  - Iterative decoupled technique for dynamic response of vehicle-pavement systems: This project focus on developing an iterative decoupled technique for the simulating the dynamic response of vehicle-pavement systems.
+The key idea of the approach involves decoupling the vehicle-pavement coupled system into two subsystems and solving them independently until the solution has converged using an iterative scheme.
+We look at various aspects of the method such as rate of convergence etc.

 - Projects undertaken in **machine learning**.